For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, these services have their fair share of downsides too.

-Just Eat, for example, has a 10% service charge (£0.99 minimum and capped at £1.99) when one of their couriers delivers the order.
-When the food place does its own deliveries, or you collect the order yourself, the service charge is £0.50.
+For example, Just Eat charges £0.99 – £2.49 depending on your basket size when one of their couriers delivers the order.
+When the food place does its own deliveries, or you collect the order yourself, the service charge starts from £0.50.

 Deliveroo and Uber Eats also charge service fees, calculated based on the order amount before discounts or promotions are applied.
 There might be extra fees if your order is too small and costs below the restaurant's 'minimum'.